SEC Compensation Clawback Rules

 - Recovery would violate home country law that existed at the time of adoption of the rule, and the company provides an opinion of counsel to that effect to the exchange; or

-- Recovery would likely cause an otherwise tax-qualified retirement plan to fail to meet the requirements of the Internal Revenue Code.
+- There’s a likelihood that recovery would cause an otherwise tax-qualified retirement plan, failing to meet the Internal Revenue Code requirements.

 When is it Effective?